-The Information and Records Management Policy ( PDF 507 KB) provides the framework for managing Parliamentary information, and is applicable to all staff of the administrations of the House of Commons and the House of Lords, as well as the Parliamentary Digital Service.
+The Information Management Policy provides the framework for managing Parliamentary information, and is applicable to all staff of the administrations of the House of Commons, the House of Lords and the Parliamentary Digital Service.

 Information Management Assessment